dhruvilad34/TraceKit/README.md

 ## Overview

-PharmaTrace was built to demonstrate hands-on understanding of pharmaceutical manufacturing processes, GMP documentation standards, and MES architecture specifically the workflows used in systems like Werum PAS-X. It mirrors real responsibilities in pharmaceutical process engineering and MES recipe design roles.
+TraceKit was built to demonstrate hands-on understanding of pharmaceutical manufacturing processes, GMP documentation standards, and MES architecture specifically the workflows used in systems like Werum PAS-X. It mirrors real responsibilities in pharmaceutical process engineering and MES recipe design roles.

 ## Features